Coronavirus (COVID-19) Updates and Resources. Learn More.

 For some military veterans, the psychological effects of combat can remain dormant for years, only to re-emerge when they are facing their own mortality.

-We Honor Veterans supports the needs of more than 200,000 veterans in Baker, Clay, Duval, Nassau and St. Johns counties, and our recently expanded service area which includes 11 counties in north-central Florida.
+We Honor Veterans supports the needs of more than 200,000 veterans in Alachua, Baker, Bradford, Clay, Columbia, Dixie, Duval, Gilchrist, Hamilton, Lafayette, Levy, Nassau, Putnam, St. Johns, Suwannee and Union Counties.

 Our physicians, nurses and expert counselors are specially trained and prepared to identify veterans' end-of-life needs and assist in the healing and resolution process for veterans and their loved ones.

 We train our psychosocial staff to focus on a veteran’s experience, including whether they personally experienced combat.
 In addition, clinical staff receive ongoing training to recognize and address emotional, moral and spiritual pain that can result from combat and affect the dying process.